oracle/terraform-provider-oci/website/docs/r/core_vcn.html.markdown

 	* The number of CIDR blocks must not exceed the limit of IPv6 prefixes allowed to a VCN.

 	**Important:** Do *not* specify a value for `ipv6cidr_block`.
 Use this parameter instead.

+	When updating `ipv6private_cidr_blocks`, Terraform can add, remove, or replace multiple IPv6 private CIDR blocks in a single `terraform apply`.
+You can also mix several list changes together in the same update instead of applying them one at a time.
 * `is_ipv6enabled` - (Optional) Whether IPv6 is enabled for the VCN.
 Default is `false`.
 If enabled, Oracle will assign the VCN a IPv6 /56 CIDR block.
 You may skip having Oracle allocate the VCN a IPv6 /56 CIDR block by setting isOracleGuaAllocationEnabled to `false`.
 For important details about IPv6 addressing in a VCN, see [IPv6 Addresses](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/ipv6.htm).
 Example: `true`
 * `is_oracle_gua_allocation_enabled` - (Optional) Specifies whether to skip Oracle allocated IPv6 GUA.
 By default, Oracle will allocate one GUA of /56 size for an IPv6 enabled VCN.
 * `security_attributes` - (Optional) (Updatable) Security Attributes for this resource.
 This is unique to ZPR, and helps identify which resources are allowed to be accessed by what permission controls.
 Example: `{"Oracle-DataSecurity-ZPR.MaxEgressCount.value": "42", "Oracle-DataSecurity-ZPR.MaxEgressCount.mode": "audit"}`